 - For each group you have listed, please state the total number of people that have benefitted directly from your project during the past year.
-These numbers should be related to the data you have from your outcome indicators i.e. they should be people who your data shows have actually benefitted (rather than just the number of people you have reached in your project activities).
+These numbers should be related to the data you have from your outcome indicators i.e. they should be people who your data shows have actually benefitted (rather than just the number of people you have reached in your project activities which you can tell us in section 4.1).
 Please disaggregate your figures by gender in the appropriate columns. - Please avoid double counting the same people either within groups or across groups.